“Budgeting isn’t about limiting yourself. It is about making the things that excite you possible.”

 Life doesn’t always go to plan as we all have had to learn with the COVID-19 pandemic.
 You might sleep much better at night knowing that you’ve got your own back in case of an emergency.
 Having enough money in your bank account to cover your expenses for a while should take a huge weight off your shoulders.

 You don’t have to rush.
 You could just set up a savings account and slowly save towards your goals.
 If you want to take it easy, start with the goal of saving one month of income as a safety buffer.
 Once that is achieved, save your way towards three months.

-Credit cards tend to come with high-interest rates.
-While this doesn’t matter if you always pay them off on time, you should try to get a better deal wherever you can!
+Credit cards tend to come with high interest rates.
+While this doesn’t matter if you always pay them off on time, you could try to get a better deal wherever you can.

 Most people don’t know that you can actually negotiate the interest rate on your credit cards with your provider.
 Especially if you have a good credit score and a solid repayment history with a certain company, they could offer you a better deal if you ask.
-Even if they don’t, you won’t lose anything by asking.
+Even if they don’t, it could be worth trying.

 Talking about finances can be uncomfortable, especially when you are on a tighter budget than your friends or partner.
 However, it doesn’t have to be.
 We are all in different places in life and if your friends keep inviting you to this fancy restaurant for dinner that’s just a tad too expensive for you, you should let them know.
 Honesty could pay off both for your finances and in your friendships.
 Real friends would rather know than make you feel uncomfortable and overspend.
 If it’s not common in your group of friends, be the first one to make money an easy conversation.
 Having open conversations about finances can be very empowering and you can share some of your new knowledge with your friends!